denniswong0106/tweeter/README.md

 ## Final Product

 This is the page when loaded in:

 !["Screenshot of tweet page on load"](https://github.com/denniswong0106/tweeter/blob/master/docs/scroll-through.gif)

 As you can see, we can immediately start browsing the tweets on the page.
-Note the word counter going red when the text goes beyond 140 letters.

-Let's try writing a Tweet:
+Let's try writing a Tweet.
+Note the word counter going red when the input text goes beyond 140 letters.

 !["Screenshot of invalid tweet"](https://github.com/denniswong0106/tweeter/blob/master/docs/invalid-entry.gif)